 All Senior AAA Teams must reduce to not more than twenty-eight (28), the number of players on their roster (30 players at Senior levels below AAA [at Member's discretion]).
-E.7
+E.6

-All Junior Teams must reduce to not more than twenty three (23) the total of the following:
+All Junior Team must reduce to not more than twenty five (25) the total of the following:

-- a) the number of registered Players on their active list; and - b) the number of unused registrations.
-E.5
+- a) The number of Players on their Roster; and - b) The number of allotted but unused Player registrations.
+E.4

-Final Player release date to maintain eligibility to play elsewhere within Hockey Canada during that Season (E.15)
+Final Player release date to maintain eligibility to play elsewhere within Hockey Canada during that Season (E.12)

-Final date for Player to return to Hockey Canada from a college or university team (E.20)
+Final date for Player to return to Hockey Canada from a college or university team (E.17)

-Final date for Player to return to Hockey Canada from professional Hockey E.21
+Final date for Player to return to Hockey Canada from professional Hockey E.18